alphauslabs/tmpdocs/docs/blueapi/authentication.md

 ```

 ## Access token endpoints
 The following are the endpoints used to acquire product-specific access tokens.
 You will then use these tokens in your calls to the API using the `Authorization: Bearer {token}` HTTP header.
-Access tokens are not compatible between the two.
+Access tokens are not compatible between products.
 Ripple access tokens can only be used for Ripple endpoints; Wave(Pro) access tokens are only valid on Wave(Pro) endpoints.

 ```sh
 # Ripple